Smutha19/nikos-cafe-td/nikos_cafe_streamlit_app/TDA_EXPLAINER.md

 - Labor scheduling

 This could reveal that your current staffing approach isn't aligned with the actual operational patterns, suggesting specific times to adjust staffing levels that wouldn't be obvious from looking at each data source separately.

+## Benefits for Cafe Operations

+- **Discover Hidden Patterns**: Identify operational patterns not visible with traditional analytics
+- **Resilient to Noise**: Topological features persist despite data noise and variations
+- **Holistic View**: Understand the structure of operations instead of isolated metrics
+- **Actionable Insights**: Convert mathematical patterns into business recommendations

+## References

+For more detailed information on TDA:

+- Carlsson, G. (2009).
+Topology and data.
+Bulletin of the American Mathematical Society, 46(2), 255-308.
+- Edelsbrunner, H., & Harer, J. (2010).
+Computational topology: An introduction.
+American Mathematical Society.
+- Oudot, S. Y. (2015).
+Persistence theory: From quiver representations to data analysis.
+American Mathematical Society.